 - Leave the Volume Down button when the Safe Mode option appears at the bottom-left corner of the screen.

-- Repeat the process for twice or thrice until you are able to boot the phone in Safe Mode.
+- Repeat the process twice or thrice until you are able to boot the phone in Safe Mode.

 - Continue with the next solution if your phone accidentally gets stuck with the Safe Mode when restarted.